open-mpi/ompi/docs/man-openmpi/man3/MPI_Grequest_start.3.rst

 callback function.
 However, if the MPI function was passed MPI_STATUSES_IGNORE, then the individual error codes returned by each callback function will be lost.

-See the MPI man page for a full list of MPI error codes.